ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-vcs-client-deployment.md

   * Check the **Power on after deployment** box.
   * Review the Hybrid Cloud Services settings, and click **Finish**.
 It might take several minutes for the Hybrid Cloud Services appliance to power on.
   * To check the status, go to the vSphere Web Client home page, and on the **Home** tab, go to **Inventories** and click **Hosts and Clusters**.
 Expand the data center hierarchy, and click the Hybrid Cloud Services service virtual machine to display a summary in the center pane.
-  * View the **Summary** tab, the console reads **Powered On** and the **Play** button is green.
+  * View the **Summary** tab, the console reads **Powered On** and the **Play** icon is green.
-10. The HCX Manager is powered on and ready to be registered with the On-Premise vCenter.
+10. The HCX Manager is powered on and ready to be registered with the on-premises vCenter.

 ## Initial configuration of the HCX Manager Appliance
 {: #hcxclient-vcs-client-deployment-inital-config}

-1. Ensure that the Hybrid Cloud Service virtual appliance has outbound access to `https://connect.hcx.vmware.com`
+1. Ensure that the Hybrid Cloud Service virtual appliance has outbound access to `https://connect.hcx.vmware.com` and `https://hybridity-depot.vmware.com`
 2. Log in to Hybrid Cloud Services virtual appliance admin interface `https://<IP>:9443` with **admin**
-3. Provide the license key collected in Client Side Prerequisites.
+3. Provide the license key collected in Client-Side Prerequisites.
 4. HCX Cloud Datacenter Location
     - Enter the city nearest to the Datacenter where the HCX Cloud Instance resides.
 If the city is not present, select the nearest major city.
 5. Provide System name